Postpartum depression: Causes

 The cause of PPD is unknown.
 Hormonal and physical changes, personal and family history of depression, and the stress of caring for a new baby all may contribute to the development of postpartum depression.

 Evidence suggests that hormonal changes may play a role.
 Understanding the neuroendocrinology characteristic of PPD has proven to be particularly challenging given the erratic changes to the brain and biological systems during pregnancy and postpartum.
 A review of exploratory studies in PPD has observed that women with PPD have more dramatic changes in HPA axis activity, however, the directionality of specific hormone increases or decreases remain mixed.
 Hormones that have been studied include estrogen, progesterone, thyroid hormone, testosterone, corticotropin releasing hormone, endorphins, and cortisol.
 Estrogen and progesterone levels drop back to pre-pregnancy levels within 24 hours of giving birth, and that sudden change may cause it.
 Aberrant steroid hormone-dependent regulation of neuronal calcium influx via extracellular matrix proteins and membrane receptors involved in responding to the cell's microenvironment might be important in conferring biological risk.
 The use of synthetic oxytocin, a birth-inducing drug, has been linked to increased rates of postpartum depression and anxiety.

+Allopregnanolone, a derivative of progesterone, has been linked to the pathophysiology of PPD due to its role in modulating GABA receptors.
+Allopregnanolone levels dramatically decrease following childbirth.
+A decline in allopregnanolone has been associated with depression like symptoms in mice.

 Estradiol, which helps the uterus thicken and grow, is thought to contribute to the development of PPD.
 This is due to its relationship with serotonin.
 Estradiol levels increase during pregnancy, then drastically decrease following childbirth.
 When estradiol levels drop postpartum, the levels of serotonin decline as well.
 Serotonin is a neurotransmitter that helps regulate mood.
 Low serotonin levels cause feelings of depression and anxiety.
 Thus, when estradiol levels are low, serotonin can be low, suggesting that estradiol plays a role in the development of PPD.

 Profound lifestyle changes that are brought about by caring for the infant are also frequently hypothesized to cause PPD.
 However, little evidence supports this hypothesis.
 Mothers who have had several previous children without experiencing PPD can nonetheless experience it with their latest child.
 Despite the biological and psychosocial changes that may accompany pregnancy and the postpartum period, most women are not diagnosed with PPD.
 Many mothers are unable to get the rest they need to fully recover from giving birth.
 Sleep deprivation can lead to physical discomfort and exhaustion, which can contribute to the symptoms of postpartum depression.